 Places are limited and booking is essential.

-The workshop will end at 4pm in Jericho, OX2.
+The workshop will end at 1pm

 *If you would like to participate and have limited mobility, get in touch and we’ll discuss alternative arrangements.